Get in contact to book me as a public speaker: email@example.com

 For this reason I regularly present my empirical research on long-trends of living standards at conferences, private companies, and international institutions.

 I present the empirical evidence of how living standards around the world are changing.
 My specialty are data visualizations in maps and graphs that make these changes understandable.
 The empirical view of our world is based on my project OurWorldInData.org.

 In my talks I tell the history of our present world focusing on the aspects that matter most for the audience.
-You can book me as a speaker (in either English or German) on the following topics – or a combination of these:
+You can book me as a speaker (in either English or German).

 Previous talks have been as short as 10 minutes or as long as 1 hour or more.

 Below you find a series of slide decks that I used for public talks in the past and that can give an idea about what I am speaking.

 Slide sets of previous talks

 You can view the slides in full screen mode by pressing the logo that shows 4 small arrows.
 Then you can move through the presentation by pressing the right arrow-key on your keyboard.